Veteran helps bring attention to licensing issue for discharged service members

 However, that’s not where Jeter’s story ends.

-He said he was so excited for the opportunity to put his veteran status on his license.
+He said he was so excited about the opportunity to put his veteran status on his license.

 “This is a great opportunity for me to get you know, a lot of perks,” Jeter added.
 “Lowe’s, Home Depot, a lot of places.
 Food, Bojangles, everyone gives you 10% discount.
 I mean several places.
-How if we if you show your military I.D., not only on veterans day, all throughout the year.”
+How if you show your military I.D., not only on Veterans Day, all throughout the year.”

 So Jeter headed out to the Department of Motor Vehicles.